tohas1986/openbmc/meta-security/meta-integrity/README.md

     cd $IMA_EVM_KEY_DIR
     # In that shell, create the keys.
 Several options exist:

+    # 1. Self-signed keys.
+    $INTEGRITY_BASE/scripts/ima-gen-self-signed.sh

-    # 1. Keys signed by a new CA.
+    # 2. Keys signed by a new CA.
     # When asked for a PEM passphrase, that will be for the root CA.
     # Signing images then will not require entering that passphrase,
     # only creating new certificates does.
 Most likely the default